inlab-geo/espresso/utils/new_contribution/_template/README.md

    - What this test problem is about
    - What you would recommend inversion practitioners to notice
    - etc.
-- [ ] **Modify [metadata.yml](metadata.yml)**.
-As the name suggests, this file contains basic
-   information about the problem itself, authors, citations, example information and other extra information you'd like to include.
-It's a yaml file so that we can render some of the information in a more structured manner.
 - [ ] **Modify [LICENCE](LICENCE)**.
 The default one we've used is a 2-clauss BSD licence.
    Feel free to replace the content with a licence that suits you best.
 - [ ] **Write code in [example_name.py](example_name.py) (and [__init__.py](__init__.py) if